Looking for a Challenging Career? How School Counseling Has Changed

 “We cringe when we hear the term ‘guidance counselor,’” Terri Tchorzynski told National Public Radio in 2017 after being named School Counselor of the Year.
 The American School Counselor Association (ASCA) honored Tchorzynski for her work at the Calhoun Area Career Center in Battle Creek, Michigan.
 “It’s kind of that older-fashioned model from years ago, the ‘I’m gonna guide you toward your career or college.’
 It’s from when people didn’t really understand what was going on with the whole realm of school counseling.”
 1

 While school counselors are still instrumental in assisting students with post-high school educational and vocational choices, they are now involved holistically in a school’s comprehensive educational plan and serve as a resource to teachers, administrators, and students.
-Their varied duties include leading efforts to combat bullying, raise awareness about mental health issues, provide trauma counseling in the wake of gun violence and other tragedies, and promote understanding of LGBTQ issues, to name just a few.
+Their varied duties include leading efforts to combat bullying, raising awareness about mental health issues, providing trauma counseling in the wake of gun violence and other tragedies, and promoting understanding of LGBTQ+ issues, to name just a few.

 How Guidance Counseling Has Changed

-The American Counseling Association, also based in Alexandria, Virginia, has charted some of the significant differences between the profession 20 years ago and today.
+The American Counseling Association has charted some of the significant differences between the profession 20 years ago and today.
 Here are some of their conclusions: 3

 - Then: Guidance counselor.
 Now: Professional school counselor.